ogreowl/GPT-Experimental-Research/README.md

 # GPT-Experimental-Research
 This project showcases experimental data analysis on GPT text data.
-Read more about it at https://bobbybecker2001.com/empirical-research-and-data-visualization-of-llms/ or check the
+Read more about it at https://bobbybecker2001.com/empirical-research-and-data-visualization-of-llms/ or check the GPT_Final_Project.ipynb file if interested.